martenole/PDP-oncall-instructions/README.md

 # PDP Oncall Documentation
-The PDP Oncall is the main contact for Run Coordination (RC) with regard to the physics data processing.
+The PDP oncall is the main contact for Run Coordination (RC) with regard to physics data processing.
 This includes the O2 framework, reconstruction, calibration and GPU processing as well as the connection to EOS and the CCDB.

-The responsibles for the PDP operation are:
+The responsible people for the PDP operation are:
 | Function                      | Name           | Phone  | Email          |
 |-------------------------------|----------------|--------|----------------|
 | System Run Coordinator        | David Rohr     | 16-8257 | <drohr@cern.ch>          |